Chin theater: 2025

+On 3 April 2025, the Zomi Revolutionary Army (ZRA) launched an attack against the joint forces of the Chinland Council in Tonzang Township, burning down around 80 homes in Nakzang village.

 On 7 April, the Chin Brotherhood completed their capture of Falam after a five-month battle.

 On 2 July 2025, fighting reportedly broke out between the Chin National Defence Force (CNDF) and the Hualngoram Chinland Defence Force (CDF) in the Hualngoram region of Chin State's Falam Township.
 Hualngoram CDF accused the CNDF of entering their territory and initiating drone attacks, while the CNDF claimed Hualngoram CDF opened fire on their members.
 The Chinland Council, with which CDF Hualngoram is affiliated, has called for de-escalation, emphasizing reconciliation between Chin resistance factions.
 Conversely, the Chin Brotherhood, allied with the CNDF, also expressed a desire for de-escalation but stated they would intervene to defend the CNDF if what they consider "outsider revolutionary forces," implicitly referring to the Chinland Council, interfere.

+2026

+On 25 April 2026, the Tatmadaw recaptured Falam from the Chin Defence Force.

+On 5 May 2026, Kennedy Peak was recaptured by junta forces, following clashes with Chin resistance fighters.

+On 19 May 2026, after a three-day battle, the Tatmadaw and Zomi Revolutionary Army recaptured Tonzang Township, gaining control over northern Chin State.